vikramchhibber/tropelet/docs/design.md

 # gRPC
-The service proto definition: https://github.com/vikramchhibber/tropelet/tree/design_doc/proto
+1. The service proto definition: https://github.com/vikramchhibber/tropelet/tree/design_doc/proto
+2. The server will indicate to the client whether a stream message comes from standard error or standard output.
+The client can use this information to handle error messages differently, for example by rendering them in red."